lucasb-bueno/voice-chat-ai-android/README.md

 - **TalkBack support**: Message bubbles, toggles, and status badges expose descriptive content for screen readers.
 - **Responsive UI**: Message widths scale with available space; status badges and scaffold adapt to phones or larger devices.
 - **Text-to-Speech**: Optional playback of assistant replies through the `AndroidTextToSpeechEngine` and `SpeakTextUseCase`.

-## Assumptions

-- OpenAI endpoints are reachable and require a bearer token supplied via the provided API key.
-- Whisper audio uploads accept the recorded `.m4a` format created by `MediaRecorder`.
-- Minimal error UI (snackbars) is acceptable for initial delivery.

 ## Potential improvements